Groups of F-Type: Additional Algebraic Results for Groups of F-Type

 Indeed, the malnormality of $\langle U\rangle =\langle V\rangle$ in $G$ is important.
 For instance, the following groups of F-type and

 are two-generator groups.
 These examples are considered in \cite{0}. \end{rem}

 We may extend Corollary \ref{cor10a} easily to the following.

-\begin{cor} Let $G$ be a group of F-type and $UV$ involves all the generators.
+\begin{cor} Let $G$ be a group of F-type and $UV$ involve all the generators.
 Suppose further that $p\ge 3$, and $n-p\ge 3$, and that $\langle U\rangle = \langle V\rangle$ is malnormal in $G$.
 Then any three-generator subgroup of $G$ is a free product of cyclics. \end{cor}

-\begin{proof}We apply the Nielsen cancellation method for free products with amalgamation.
-Let $x,y,z\in G$.
+\begin{proof}Let $x,y,z\in G$.
 If $\langle x,y,z\rangle$ is already of rank two there is nothing to show.
 Hence, let $\rank(\langle x,y,z\rangle)=3$.
-Without loss of generality, we may assume that one of the following two cases holds:
+Using the Nielsen cancellation method as described in Section 1.5 of \cite{0} we finally assume, without loss of generality, that one of the following two cases holds:

 \begin{enumerate} \item[a)] $x,y,z\in\langle a_1,\dots, a_p\rangle=G_1$, \item[b)] $x,y\in\langle a_1,\dots, a_p\rangle =G_1$ with $z\notin G_2$. \end{enumerate} In case a) we are done.
 Now, let $x,y\in G_1$ and $z\notin G_2$.
 We consider the subgroup $\langle G_1, z\rangle$.
 We may assume that $z$ has the normal form $k\ge 1$ and $\mu_1,\mu_k\in G_2\setminus\langle V\rangle$.
 But then $\langle y,x,z\rangle$ must be a free product of cyclics because $n-p\ge 3$. \end{proof}